An essay outline can be described as a guide or roadmap for an essay.

 Organized research

 Research is usually the first step in coming up with an essay.
-A well-researched essay improves the quality and quantity of an essay.
-How does an essay outline organizing your research?
+A well-researched essay improves its quality and quantity.
+How does an outline organize your research?
 It primarily helps gather all the relevant points of your research from different sources in a commonplace.
-Once the points are consolidated, you can be able to sort out where in the essay each point will be perfectly placed.
+Once the points are consolidated, you can be able to sort out where each point will be perfectly placed.
 Depending on the information you have been able to collect, you can test the strength of your thesis statement.
 Essays whose outline you have been able to include a lot of points or information means you are conversant with their thesis statement and vice versa.

 Provides logical flow